vottini/jsonbp/docs/schema.md

 ## Array

 To make any field an array, just add brackets "[]" at the end of its definition.
-The field can be either a simple type (primitive or derived), an enum or a node.
+The field can be either a simple type, an enum or a node.
 During deserialization, jsonbp will check if the value is in fact an **Array**, even a empty one, and will reject the JSON instance otherwise.
 If it is correctly validated by jsonbp, the result will be a Python **list**.
 For example:

 ```
 node point2d {